damonto/estkme-cloud/README.md

 #### Notification

 If you click the "Process Notification" button on the eSTK.me eUICC, the server will receive a notification request and send all notifications.
 Such as install, enable, disable, and delete notifications.
-All enable, disable, and install notifications will be deleted after sending..
-All enable, disable and install will be deleted after sending.
-The delete notifications will be kept in your eSTK.me eUICC.
+All enable, disable, and install notifications will be deleted after sending.

+1. All enable, disable and install notifications will be deleted after sending.

+2. The delete notifications will be kept in your eSTK.me eUICC.